 About Flying in the Sky (and Their Zipline)

-Those that know zip lining know that velocity zip lines are very different than some of the other types.
-This is a pure adrenaline type of sport and it was a blast, even in winter.
+Those who know zip lining know that velocity zip lines are very different from some of the other types.
+This is a pure adrenaline type of sport, and it was a blast, even in winter.

-Before the flight, you are given a brief instruction and safety lesson and you will find out more about why this Italy zipline differs from other ones.
-Trust me, this was one hell of a ride!
+Before the flight, you are given a brief instruction and safety lesson, and you will find out more about why this Italy zipline differs from other ones.
+Trust me, this was one heck of a ride!

-At full speed, you will reach to around 160km/h.
+At full speed, you will reach around 160 km/h (100 mph).
 I felt like a bullet going across the valley to my destination!
-The length of the flight is 2,225 meters and it is one of the longest velocity ziplines in the world!
+The length of the flight is 2,225 meters (7300 feet), and it is one of the longest velocity ziplines in the world!

-The first place to grab a quick bite is at Rocca Massima next to the Flying in the Sky zipline office.
-There is also a place to grab a local wine and food in the midst of olive trees on the other side.
+The first place to grab a quick bite is at Rocca Massima, next to the Flying in the Sky zipline office.
+There is also a place to grab local wine and food amid olive trees on the other side.

 How to Book a Ziplining Adventure in Rocca Massima

-This tour is very affordable at around $38 per person.
+This tour is very affordable, at around $40–45 per person.
 Be sure to read through the cancellation policy and rules before booking and securing a spot in one of Italy’s best ziplines!

 Where to Stay in Rome